andrewcchoi/Fabric-Data-Warehousing-SQL-Code/readME.md

 ```
 [top](#Fabric-Data-Warehousing-SQL-Code)

-## Inserting Records Into a Table (and first look at the Select Statement.md)
+## Inserting Records Into a Table (and first look at the Select Statement)
 ### Links and Resources
 https://learn.microsoft.com/en-us/sql/t-sql/statements/insert-transact-sql?view=fabric